magda2307/re4-notifyer/README.md

 Very small project for my gf to track when the Resident Evil 4 Remake Collector's Edition is avaiable in Poland :)

 This script checks the number of search results for a specific keyword (resident evil 4) on a website (https://www.euro.com.pl/) and sends an email notification if the number of results increases.
+The script will run indefinitely, checking the search results every 30 seconds.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.